RTEMS/rtems-docs/filesystem/system_init.rst

 registration produces a unique dev_t handle that consists of a major and minor device number.
-In addition, the configuration information for each device contains a text string that represents the fully qualified pathname to that device’s place in the base file system’s hierarchy.
+In addition, the configuration information for each device contains a text string that represents the fully qualified pathname to that device's place in the base file system's hierarchy.
 A file system node is created for the device along the specified registration path.

 .. code:: c